 Bills are like little leaks, stealing your money every month.
-Get those leaks plugged up as best as you can, and your income can actually stay the same, but you’ll have more of it.
+Get those leaks plugged up and find ways to cut expenses as best as you can, and your income can actually stay the same, but you’ll have more of it.
 Click here to find out more about how to start a budget diet.

 2) Move to a smaller place.
 Consider if you really need the size of a place you are living in now.
 If you moved and saved $200/month, that would mean you could pay off a $1,000 bill in 5 months.

-For some people, this may really be worth it in the long run.
+For some people, this may be a really beneficial way for how to reduce expenses and save money.
 Perhaps living in a smaller place until you are debt free, and once you are debt free, you can have an even better place than where you live now.
 This has been true for me personally.
 I live in the nicest place I’ve ever had in my entire life right now, BECAUSE I am debt free and I can afford it.